klxrb/klxrb.github.io/workshops/1/index.md

 - A [Github](https://github.com) account
 - A [Digital Ocean](https://digitalocean.com) account & cash-in the voucher given earlier
-- Have Ruby 1.9.3 installed
+- Have Ruby installed locally
 - Have Redis Server installed locally
+- Have PostgreSQL installed locally
 - Prepare SSH key for your machine